adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

 * The filter paths are separated into mutable and immutable paths based on their jcr paths.
  The separated paths are now added to the project's `ui.apps` and `ui.content` packages' filter file as applicable.
+* In `ui.apps.structure/pom.xml`, define the JCR repository roots in which the project’s code sub-packages deploy into (i.e. enumerate the filter root paths present in `ui.apps` package's `filter.xml`).
 * Add the filter path to `/apps/my-app/osgiconfig` in `ui.configs` package's filter file.

 #### 4. Refactor the pom files